THECALLR/sdk-php/INSTALLING.php.md

     ```
 - - -

-## Without php-composer
+## Without Composer
-If you wish to use the sdk without the dependency management of php-composer it is possible with the following steps
+If you wish to use the sdk without the dependency management of Composer it is possible with the following steps

 1. Download the sdk from the CALLR [php-sdk github](https://github.com/THECALLR/sdk-php/archive/master.zip)